DankMarketing/zmk/README.md

 * 2x2 keyboard matrix on each half: rows on pins 15,14; columns on pins 16,10; diodes from row to column
 * right half has got a Pimoroni PM447 Track Ball with SDA on pin 2, SCL on pin 3, INT not connected (all pin numbers above use the Pro Micro numbering)

+I have extended the Pimoroni PIM 447 track ball driver and implemented inertia, acceleration depending on the immediate past and made these parameters configurable from the device tree.
+The shield ` twobytwo3` contains a sample configuration.

 The following is the original README